- Determine If You Need a Practice Licence

-Individuals intending to obtain either an Audit or Review licence must earn their required assurance hours in a Pre-Approved Training Program (transition provisions will apply for legacy members).
+Individuals intending to obtain either an Audit or Review licence must earn their required assurance hours in a Pre-Approved Training Program.

-Individuals wishing to obtain a Compilation licence may earn their required experience in either a Pre- Approved Program or through an Experience Verification Route (transition provisions will apply for legacy members).
+Individuals wishing to obtain a Compilation licence may earn their required experience in either a Pre- Approved Program or through an Experience Verification Route.

 CPA candidates seeking public accounting registration for the three public accounting streams (Audit, Review, and Compilation) must follow specifically identified pathways within the overall CPA certification model.
 All requirements should be met within the proposed 30-month period of practical experience.
 For more information click here.